Remi D

 Upfully treatya, downpressor beatya, meetcha, greetcha like Buck and the Preacher.

-Jazz philosopher, Jazz novelist, Jazz musician, Jazz storyteller, Jazz educator: Dr Remi David is the Maroon visionary founding artist behind Abracadia.
+Jazz philosopher, Jazz novelist, Jazz musician, Jazz storyteller, Jazz educator: Remi D, the founding Jazz practitioner and artist behind Abracadia.

-Raised in care.
-Multiple survivor of some heavyweight imponderables.
+50’s London Jamaican Maroon Windrush orphan raised in care… Multiple survivor of some heavyweight imponderables…

-And the artist is a transgressor because they break down the barriers between self and other, giving a sneak-peek of that higher unified reality.
+The artist is transgressor because they break down the barriers between self and other, giving a sneak-peek of that higher unified reality…

-The works of Remi D signify another step towards the realisation of our human potential to transform our world with wisdom in positive and constructive ways, through cultural action for Ubuntu, the real Maroon code.
+The arts and works of Remi D signify another step towards the realisation of our human potential to transform our world with wisdom in constructive ways through positive cultural action.

 Literary influences